itaytalmi/kasten-k10/installation/ansible/vsphere-permissions/README.md

 # Configuring vSphere Permissions Using Ansible

-This directory contains an Ansible Playbook that can be used to configure vSphere permissions for any purpose (e.g. TKG, NSX ALB, Kasten, etc).
+This directory contains an Ansible Playbook that can be used to configure vSphere permissions for any purpose.
 This is necessary when least privilege is desired, rather than specifiying an administrative account.

-This directory has pre-defined examples for TKG, NSX ALB, and Kasten.
+This directory has a pre-defined example for Kasten.

-Using the `tkg-vars.yml` variables file will perform the following:

-- Creates 3 vSphere roles with the necessary privileges:
-  - Role for TKG at the vCenter level
-  - Role for NSX ALB at the vCenter level
-  - Role for NSX ALB at the Service Engine folder level
-- Applies the global TKG role at the vCenter level, using the TKG service account
-- Applies the global NSX ALB roles at the vCenter level, using the NSX ALB service account
-- Applies the folder NSX ALB role at the Service Engine folder level, using the NSX ALB service account

 Using the `k10-vars.yml` variables file will create a vSphere role and bind it to the Kasten service account at the vCenter level.

 **Prerequisites:**

-For TKG/NSX ALB:

-- Service account for TKG (e.g `tkg-admin@terasky.demo`).
-It can also be a `vsphere.local` user if desired.
-- Service account for NSX ALB (e.g `tkg-nsxalb-admin@terasky.demo`).
-It can also be a `vsphere.local` user if desired.
-- vSphere VM folder for the NSX ALB Service Engines (e.g. `nsxalb_service_engines`).

-For Kasten:

-- Service account for Kasten (e.g. `tkg-k10@terasky.demo`).
+Service account for Kasten (e.g. `tkg-k10@terasky.demo`).
 It can also be a `vsphere.local` user if desired.

 ## Ansible Playbook Usage